-14 Different Types of Fir Trees
+14 Different Types of Fir Trees (With Pictures)

 Fir trees are one of the most common types of trees worldwide.
 They are known primarily for making spectacular Christmas trees, but they can be so much more varied than that.
 Fir trees make great trees because they are relatively easy to care for and can grow almost anywhere.

 If you like the look of classic Christmas trees or think that your landscaping could use a boost from the addition of easy-to-manage evergreen trees, firs can make a great addition to any yard or property.
-There are a lot of different kinds of fir trees and this list will cover the most common species as well as all of the species that grow best in North America.
+There are a lot of different kinds of fir trees, and this list will cover the most common species, as well as all of the species that grow best in North America.

-The 8 American Types of Fir Trees
+The 8 Types of American Fir Trees

 1. Balsam Fir

 Balsam firs are iconic North American trees that grow in high densities in Eastern Canada and the Northeastern United States.
-They enjoy cool temperatures that average only 40 degrees F year-round.
+They enjoy cool temperatures that average only 40 degrees fahrenheit year-round.
 Balsams drop iconic cones and are one of the most easily recognizable trees in the United States due to their prominent use as Christmas trees.

 Luckily, the Balsams used for Christmas are often grown on special Canadian farms dedicated solely to producing trees for the holidays.
 That way they do not contribute to deforestation.